By Keith Peters

-Shaw answered that with a school-record 17 straight victories (dating to 2010), the longest such streak in the nation this year before Oregon ended it.
+Shaw answered that with a school-record 15 straight victories, the longest such streak in the nation this year before Oregon ended it.
 The Cardinal bounced back from that loss, finished the season strong and earned its highest BCS ranking (No. 4) and most prestigious bowl game since playing in the Rose Bowl in the pre-BCS days.

 So, why has Shaw done so well so quickly?

 "He must have been born for this," DeCastro said.
-"You can just tell.
+"You can just ell.
 He doesn't miss a beat.
 It's like he's had that role for a while."

 It could be reasoned that Shaw was groomed for the job during his playing days as a wide receiver at Stanford from 1991-94.

 "I think it's huge," DeCastro said of that fact.
 "Any alumnus from Stanford is pretty proud of it, especially being a football player and coming back to coach his alma mater.
 I think it's important he has a lot of pride in it, as well.